 Farmingdale State College is committed to ensuring accessibility of its website to people with disabilities.
-Farmingdale seeks to make sure the website conforms to the Americans with Disabilities Act, Sections 504 of the Rehabilitation Act, and New York State Technology Policy 99-3.
-New and updated web content on http://www.farmingdale.edu/ follows the W3C WAI's Web Content Accessibility Guidelines 2.0, Level AA.
-Any issues should be reported to email@example.com.
+Farmingdale seeks to make sure the website conforms to the Americans with Disabilities Act, Sections 504 and 508 of the Rehabilitation Act, and the Accessibility of Information Communication Technology Policy NYS-P08-005.
+New and updated web content on https://www.farmingdale.edu/ follows the W3C WAI's Web Content Accessibility Guidelines 2.0, Level AA.
+Any issues should be reported to firstname.lastname@example.org.

 Content Management System

 Farmingdale State College uses OU Campus as its Content Management System to manage the website.
 In order to make it easier for Content Contributors to create accessible pages, the college provides web templates through OU Campus that meet many standard accessibility requirements.
 Content Contributors need to do their part by making sure that the content they add to those templates conforms to Web Content Accessibility Guidelines (WCAG) 2.0 Conformance Level AA guidelines by checking for “W3C validation” and “Web Accessibility” before publishing content.

 WCAG 2.0 AA Guidelines Enforced on Our Website

 Content Contributors are responsible for implementing the following guidelines:

 Farmingdale State College conducts daily web audits to the Website to ensure that the above guidelines are continuously followed.